Argall

 Flemington Community Hub

 The roof of the structure is composed of 24m spanning spotted gum glue laminated timber portal frames supporting glue laminated timber purlins.
 These portal frames are supported by timber external that are vertically isolated from the level one structure.
 The level one structure is a two-way spanning flat slab supported by block and insitu RC walls and insitu RC columns.
-These are then supported by a suspended ground slab with beam grillage and two way slab panels over 16m deep driven piles penetrating through Coode Island silt to the basalt below.
+These are then supported by a suspended ground slab with beam grillage and two way slab panels over 16m deep driven piles.

 Architect: